roads/psixy/README.md

 PsiXy also requires TensorFlow, which is not installed automatically since users will want to specify whether they use a GPU enabled version of TensorFlow.

 ## Quick Start
-There is one predefined models to choose from:
+Select a predefined cognitive model:

+1. CGM (in development)
-1. ALCOVE
+2. ALCOVE

 Once you have selected a model, you must provide TODO pieces of information in order to fit the model.